1/8

 conserved within her class

-by extension it seems she is commodified, valued based on what can be achieved by marrying her as opposed to value based on moral judgement - creates an environment in which she can act ignorantly and reject responsibility for her actions
+By extension, it seems she is commodified, valued based on what can be achieved from marrying her as opposed to value based on moral judgement.

-“arthur you’re not supposed to say such things”
+“Arthur you’re not supposed to say such things”,

-conditions her husband to do the same - trying to iron out any faux pas - so they can operate seamlessly within the expectations of their class
+trying to iron out any social faux pas (socially awkward or improper) so they operate seamlessly within the expectations of their class, she is reluctant to deviate from these in any way.

-dismisses herself from the room - no desire to break free from her gender role
+Mr Birling does not command her to leave; she knows her place and initiates her dismissal from the room - no desire to break free from her gender role

 she acknowledges that marriage is process of enforcing and adopting a different set of controls and norms